• Skip to main content

 Wheeled coolers

 Wheeled coolers are great for circumstances where you will be moving around with your cooler.
 Whether you plan on stopping to picnic, or take your cooler into your nighttime stops.
-Being able to role your cooler rather than lifting it is convenient.
+Being able to roll your cooler rather than lifting it is convenient.

-Soft sided coolers are almost like bags.
+Soft-sided coolers are almost like bags.
 They don’t have a frame and can be folded flat when empty.

 Small coolers and large coolers